-Universal Studios Tickets and Cost ControlLike most theme parks, Universal Studios' tickets are expensive, and anyone over 48 inches tall pays adult admission.
+Universal Studios Tickets and Cost ControlLike most theme parks, Universal Studios' tickets are expensive, and anyone more than 48 inches tall pays adult admission.
 Ticket prices do not include parking fees.

 Most people can see the park in one day.

 - 1-Day Pass: Instead of basing the price of this ticket on age, Universal does it by height, with a discount for anyone under 48 inches tall.